 While a person’s good name is of great value, so is the people’s freedom to challenge their government’s actions – and the individuals who carry out those actions as well.

-Ding Jo-Ann is an adviser for the Centre for Independent Journalism.
+Ding Jo-Ann is an adviser to the Centre for Independent Journalism.
 This article was published by Malaysiakini.